-- River Flow Enhancement The revised authorities provided by LB 862 will be used to fund retirement programs, leases and augmentation.
-Planned assessment of \$10.00/acre. - Riparian Projects River riparian improvements completed.
-Maintenance efforts continue. - N-CORPE Nebraska Cooperative Republican Platte Enhancement Project.
-An interlocal agreement with the Twin Platte, Upper Republican, Middle republican, and Lower Republican NRDs to purchase 19,500 acres and develop pipelines to augment flow in both the Platte and Republican Rivers. - Flood Control The district provides operation and maintenance of 34 flood control structures.
+- Retirement of Irrigated acres: - Water Resources Cash Fund - River Flow Enhancement The revised authorities provided by LB 862 will be used to fund retirement programs, leases and augmentation.
+Planned assessment of \$10.00/acre. - Flood Control The district provides operation and maintenance of 34 flood control structures.
 These structures are on tributaries to the Republican River and are all dry structures.
-They capture flood flows and release them over a period of days to minimize the flood effects of significant storms.
+They capture flood flows and release them over a period of days to minimize the flood effects of significant storms. - Telemetry Groundwater Irrigation Flow Meters The MRNRD is utilizing several grants and other funding to provide accurate real time irrigation flow readings to the irrigators in the NRD.
+This program will result in over 2,800 meters providing daily irrigation data to every irrigator at no cost to the producer.